Feedback-Dominated Accretion Flows: Abstract

 \section{Abstract}

-We present new two-fluid models of accretion disks in active galactic nuclei (AGN) that aim to address the long-standing problem of Toomre instability in AGN outskirts.
-In the spirit of earlier work by \citet{SirkoGoodman2003} and others, we argue that Toomre instability is eventually self-regulated via feedback produced by fragmentation and its aftermath.
-Unlike past semi-analytic models, which (i) adopt local prescriptions to connect star formation rates to heat feedback, and (ii) assume that AGN disks self-regulate to a star-forming steady state (with Toomre parameter $Q_{\rm T}=1$), we find that feedback processes are both temporally and spatially non-local.
+We present new two-fluid models of accretion disks in active galactic nuclei (AGNs) that aim to address the long-standing problem of Toomre instability in AGN outskirts.
+In the spirit of earlier works by Sirko \& Goodman and others, we argue that Toomre instability is eventually self-regulated via feedback produced by fragmentation and its aftermath.
+Unlike past semianalytic models, which (i) adopt local prescriptions to connect star formation rates to heat feedback, and (ii) assume that AGN disks self-regulate to a star-forming steady state (with Toomre parameter $Q_{\rm T}=1$), we find that feedback processes are both temporally and spatially nonlocal.
 The accumulation of many stellar-mass black holes (BHs) embedded in AGN gas eventually displaces radiation, winds and supernovae from massive stars as the dominant feedback source.
-The delay inherent in BH formation as well as their subsequent migration causes local heating rates to have little correlation with local star formation rates.
-The non-locality of feedback heating, in combination with the need for heat to efficiently mix throughout the gas, gives rise to steady-state AGN solutions that can have $Q_{\rm T} \gg 1$ and no ongoing star formation.
-We explore the implications of our two-fluid disk models for the evolution of compact object populations embedded in AGN disks, and find self-consistent steady state solutions in much of the parameter space of AGN mass and accretion rate.
-These solutions harbor large populations of embedded compact objects which may grow in mass by factors of a few over the AGN lifetime, including into the lower and upper mass gaps.
-These feedback-dominated AGN disks differ significantly in structure from commonly used 1D disk models, which has broad implications for gravitational wave source formation inside AGN.
+The nonlocality of feedback heating, in combination with the need for heat to efficiently mix throughout the gas, gives rise to steady-state AGN solutions that can have $Q_{\rm T} \gg 1$ and no ongoing star formation.
+We find self-consistent steady-state solutions in much of the parameter space of AGN mass and accretion rate.
+These solutions harbor large populations of embedded compact objects that may grow in mass by factors of a few over the AGN lifetime, including into the lower and upper mass gaps.
+These feedback-dominated AGN disks differ significantly in structure from commonly used 1D disk models, which has broad implications for gravitational-wave-source formation inside AGNs.

 \keywords{accretion, accretion disks --- black hole physics --- galaxies: supermassive black holes}